 Launching an international site, or sites, on a .eu domain has enabled UK businesses to promote a pan-European online presence.
 It has also allowed companies to create multiple language sites using a ccTLD structure with subfolders, such as .eu/fr and .eu/es.
 Although .eu domains do not carry any location signalling for search engines, they do add an element of trust for European users visiting your website.

-However, the European Commission recently announced that UK companies will no longer be able to register or renew .eu domains when we leave the European Union, which is set for 29th March 2019.
+However, the European Commission recently announced that many UK companies will no longer be able to register or renew .eu domains when we leave the European Union, which is set for 29th March 2019.

 Why is this a problem?